Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

 Special Considerations for Engineers in Salary Talks

 You might have read or heard generic advice on salary negotiation aimed at non-engineers.
-There are many great articles and books to give you a foundation of salary negotiation skills.
-Some aspects of these are especially significant for engineers.
+There are many great articles and books to give you a foundation for salary negotiation skills.
+Some aspects of these are especially significant for engineers:

 Timing is key in securing a salary increase.
 Conventional wisdom says a job candidate should do their best to push all salary topics until there is an official job offer letter.
 The reasoning behind this is you don't really have any leverage until you know they want you.
 Once the offer letter is sent out a lot of work has been done by the hiring manager and Human Resources (especially if it's a large Fortune 500 company that employs tens of thousands of engineers).

 While this rationale is legitimate it also means that the annual compensation you get on your offer letter took a good deal of work by HR that they will not want to repeat.
 Of course it is likely worth it to the talent acquisition representative to redo your compensation to keep the hiring manger happy.
 But when working with a very large company with a bulky hiring process you want the compensation they agree to on your offer letter to be as high as possible to begin with.